 From mid-March 2020, in-person interviews could not be conducted.
-Therefore, all interviews as of mid-April were conducted by telephone.
+Therefore, all interviews as of mid-March were conducted by telephone.
 From June 2021, in-person interviews were conducted again.
+As of mid-December 2021 all interviews are conducted again by telephone.
+From March 2022, in-person interviews were conducted again.